19hours/sg-statutes/Acts/Probate and Administration Act.md

 (5) This section shall apply to grants made after 1st January 1935 whether the testator or intestate died before or after that date.

-(6) For the purposes of this section, “trust corporation” means the Public Trustee or a corporation registered as a trust company under the Trust Companies Act (Cap.
-336).
+(6) For the purposes of this section, “trust corporation” means the Public Trustee or a corporation licensed as a trust company under the Trust Companies Act 2005.

+[11/2005 wef 01/02/2006]

 ### Notation of domicile

 7\.—(1) A probate applicant may at any time apply to the registrar by summons intituled in the estate of the deceased person for an order that a notation be endorsed on the grant that the deceased person died domiciled in Singapore.

+[42/2005 wef 01/01/2006]

 (2) The registrar, on being satisfied by affidavit and by such further evidence as he may require that the testator or intestate died domiciled in Singapore, may write and sign a note or memorandum upon such grant stating that the testator or intestate died domiciled in Singapore.